 Vincent’s left hand lifted the rock, while his right pocketed the money.
 “You want to play again?”
 He asked, as affably as he could.

-"Nope."
-Came Bethany's terse reply, as she slapped a handcuff on Vincent's left wrist, while he was still holding the money rock.
-"Vincent Emery Hancock, you are under arrest for [legal thingy here about what laws he has broken]"
+“Nope.”
+Came Bethany’s terse reply, as she slapped a handcuff on Vincent’s left wrist, while he was still holding the money rock.
+“Vincent Emery Hancock, you are under arrest for fraud in the form of operating a confidence game.”

 Vincent immediately started to laugh, “You’re a cop, seriously, and you call me a con artist?
 I am a magician, just trying to earn a living doing the very thing I love!” and with that, he threw the stack of cards that were on the table at her face, and ran.